 There were 1,409 allegations regarding the Oppressive Behaviour of PSNI officers in 2014/15.
 In order to meet this target the number of allegations received has to be lower than 1,381.
-The PSNI are currently on track to meet or exceed this target (Figure 4).
+The PSNI are currently on track to meet or exceed this target this year (Figure 4).

-Figure 4: Progress on the Police Plan target to reduce the number of Oppressive Behaviour allegations, from 2014/15 to the most recent 12 month period (October 2014 to September 2015)
+Figure 4: Progress on the Police Plan target to reduce the number of Oppressive Behaviour allegations, from 2014/15 to the most recent 12 month period (January 2015 to December 2015)